Mystaras/DOMjudge-judgehosts-AWS/README.md

 ## Starting/Stopping or Scaling-Down judgehost VMs
-Upon creation of the judgehost VM, the [docker_init.sh](./judgehost/scripts/docker_init.sh) script is executed on the VM.
+Upon creation of the judgehost VM, the [docker_init.sh](./judgehost/scripts/docker_init.sh) script is executed in the VM.
 It installs all required resources, and, adds the [docker_start.sh](./judgehost/scripts/docker_start.sh) script to the startup of the VM using `crontab`.

 The [docker_start.sh](./judgehost/scripts/docker_start.sh) synchronizes the `judgehost password` and the `source code`.
 Therefore, if the any of the previously mentioned are modified/updated.
 Rebooting the judgehost VMs will suffice to apply any fixes and reconnect to the server without requiring any additional action.

 If you terminate manually a specific judgehost VM, a new VM will be automatically provisioned by the CloudFormation stack.
 If you wish to scale down the number of judgehosts.
 Either *safely* stop the specific VM if you plan on using it again and don't mind the cost of a stopped instance.
 Or, decrease the number of judges on the CloudFormation template.

 Keep in mind that:
-- If you power-off/reboot a judgehost VM, all internal judging related will be lost (see comments of [docker_start.sh](./judgehost/scripts/docker_start.sh))
+- If you power-off/reboot a judgehost VM, all internal judging related data will be lost (see comments of [docker_start.sh](./judgehost/scripts/docker_start.sh))
 - When downsizing, there is no rule as to which VM will be claimed.
 Therefore, a working judgehost could be claimed.
 AWS seems to prioritize termination of powered-off instances when downsizing, but this is not formally stated.

 ##  Setting up ssh
-Once you have deployed your judgehosts, you can fetch your ssh key using the AWS console in the `AWS Systems Manager/Parameter Store` (Change the permission of the key, `600` or `400`).
+Once you have deployed your judgehosts, you can fetch your ssh key in the AWS console in the `AWS Systems Manager/Parameter Store` (Change the permission of the key, `600` or `400`).
 A wildcard ssh `.config` you can use to connect to your judgehosts is:
 ```ssh-config
 Host ec2-*
     User admin